 Although jitter from the transmitter side is transmitted over both the Data and Clock paths at the same timing, if there are differences in the path lengths, the phase relationship between Clock and Data drift at the receive side decision circuit (D-FF in the ED in Figure 3.1.1) causing errors to occur.
 To prevent errors caused by different path lengths, it is important that the length of the Data and Clock paths are the same including transmission delay times in the upstream and downstream blocks.
 In the example of Figure 3.1.1, it is necessary to pay attention to: 1.
 The lengths of the Clock and Data paths after the Data is separated into Clock and Data in the CRU; 2.
 The lengths of the Clock and Data paths in the ED; and 3.
 The lengths of the cables connecting the CRU and ED Clock and Data.
 If the above-described total Data path length and total Clock path length are the same, errors caused by the measurement system setup can be prevented.
-Since it is difficult to evaluate the length of the Data and Clock paths in the blocks from outside, the measuring instrument vendors offer this length.
+Since it is difficult to evaluate the length of the Data and Clock paths in the blocks from outside, measuring instrument vendors offer this length.

-For details about handling of the Clock and Data cables refer to our company note on Effect of Transmission Line Length on BER Testing - How to Handle High-Speed Digital Signals, Technical Note, 2013 (MP1800A-E-E-1).
+For details about handling of the Clock and Data cables refer to our company note on Effect of Transmission Line Length on BER Testing, Technical Note.